A very common question we receive is; What type of blade do I need to cut X-Type of foam?

 Commonly Processed Materials: Flexible Foams, Low-Density Foams, Polyurethane, Fibrous Materials (Convex)

-Edge Types: Band Knife, Concave, Scallop [1/2, 3/8], Wavy [3/4]
+Edge Types: Band Knife, Concave [1/2, 3/8], Convex [3/4]

 For low-density flexible polyurethanes, knife-type band saw blades are commonly used for their favorable finish and minimal removal of material.
 The cutting method of knife-type blades imparts a slicing action, which is essentially parting the foam without any material actually being removed.
 Creating a low-dust if not dust-free process.